core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Since -04:

 * Revised and extended list of use cases.

+* Added further note on Deterministic Requests to a group of servers as still protected with the pairwise mode.

 * Suppression of error responses for servers in a CoAP groups.